Using Icons

 - Icons must be defined as individual Figma components.

-- Icons component names must be named
+- Icon component names must be named

-Icon/{name}, eg.Icon/User - Icons must live in the
+Icon/{name}orIcons/{name}, eg.Icon/User. - Icons must live in the

-⚛️ UI Kitpage
+⚛️ UI Kitpage.

 Exporting Process